tilkinsc/JOTP/README.md

-# LuaOTP
+# JOTP

 This module is part of a chain of OTP libraries all written in different languages.
 See https://github.com/OTPLibraries

-A simple One Time Password (OTP) library in lua
+A simple One Time Password (OTP) library in JavaScript

 Compatible with Authy and Google Authenticator.
 Full support for QR code url is provided.

 ## Libraries Needed

-No external libraries/jars are required to use any version of JOTP.
+No external libraries are required to use any version of JOTP.

 ## Configuration

-Add the whole package into your project or jar it.
-Leave out the Main.java file, as this is a test file.
+Add the whole otp script into your project, or modify it to your namespace liking.
+Leave out the index.html file, as this is a test file.

 ## Description

 This was actually a spawn off pyotp, but I would necessarily say the code was copied.
-Things in python aren't in lua, therefore I had to make the methods myself.
+Things in python aren't in JavaScript, therefore I had to make the methods myself.
 However, credits will go to the module for providing a guideline of what to do.
 [Here](https://github.com/pyotp/pyotp) you can find pyotp and realize how different it really is.

 _____________